nbeversl/urtext_docs/README.md

 ### Description

-Urtext is a compilable syntax for writing in plaintext.
-It is structured but flexible, allowing freeform, fragmentary writing while permitting gradual aggregation of content with other content, across many files.
-You may start with a single note and build it gradually into a large, structured document that can organize and modify itself based on instructions and metadata embedded in its own content.
-Urtext parses content into outlines (trees) that can also have recursive (tangled) structure, much like hypertext (HTML), except with the syntax fully exposed to the writer/reader.
+Urtext is a syntax and interpreter for writing using plaintext.
+The syntax permits embedding of structural and instructional code into the text itself.

+Urtext's basic unit is a "node", which is a range or set of ranges of text within a file.
+A collection of nodes constitutes a "project"; the interpreter is aware of all the nodes in a project at once, so that nodes can reference, modify, and organize one another, across hundreds or thousands of files.

-The present interpreter/compiler for Urtext is in Python.
-Urtext is implemented in Python and can be used wherever Python is used.
+The present interpreter for Urtext is in Python and can be used wherever Python is running.
+There is no reason, however, that equivalent or variant interpreters could not be created in any language or editing environment.
+Using Urtext in a text editor requires an additional "wrapper" to pass messages between the text editor and Urtext.
 Currently there is a package for Sublime Text (Mac/Windows/Linux) and a script for Pythonista (iOS).
-There is no reason, however, that equivalent or variant implementations could not be created in any language.

 ### Comparison To Other Tools

 Urtext shares some characteristics with markup languages such as Markdown and LaTeX, with the important difference that it is author-facing, rather than reader-facing.
 Though it can be made to export to HTML, Urtext is not primarily a document conversion or document generation tool.
 It is rather a tool for organizing text.

 Urtext consolidates content, markup and instructions (scripting) into a single compilable syntax.
 Though it can hyperlink many documents or parts of documents together, unlike HTML, there is no additional code or markup "behind" the visible content.
-Everything the compiler/interpreter reads is visible to the author.
+Everything the interpreter reads is visible to the author.

 ### Uses